2015 cut: day 1! Starting stats and detailed information.

-Today I’m going to re-cap my complete cutting strategy, and provide the starting stats.
+This morning I’m going to re-cap my complete 2015 cutting strategy, and provide my starting stats.

 - Clean, all-natural foods.
 The only processed foods I’ll consume are Nitrean protein powder, Clif bars and sauces like Sriracha.
-I’ll also have energy gels and chews on rides.
+I’ll also have GU energy gels on rides.

 - No cheat meals or snacks.
 Not one single bite off my planned diet will be consumed.

 - All meals will be logged online.
-Every calorie will be accounted for.
+Every calorie will be counted.

 - Minimum of 8 hours sleep each night.
 A good night of sleep is imperative, especially while in a caloric deficit and training hard.